thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 # My favorite device is a Chromebook

-Most of the blog posts in this blog (including this one) and most of I would call "personal computing" that I do nowadays is mostly done in one of the most unremarkable devices that I own: a cheap [Chromebook Duet 3](https://www.lenovo.com/us/en/p/laptops/lenovo/lenovo-edu-chromebooks/ideapad-duet-3-chromebook-11-inch,-qlc/len101i0034), that I bought for around EUR300.
+Most of the posts in this blog (including this one) and most of I would call "personal computing" that I do nowadays is mostly done in one of the most unremarkable devices that I own: a cheap [Chromebook Duet 3](https://www.lenovo.com/us/en/p/laptops/lenovo/lenovo-edu-chromebooks/ideapad-duet-3-chromebook-11-inch,-qlc/len101i0034), that I bought for around EUR300.
 I was thinking why, because it is woefully